bastien-payfit/lars-fix/README.md

 - If we have owner changes recorded in the account history, then we use the method envisioned hitherto,
 - If not, we take the first recorded owner in the account history.

 In other words, the 8 388 LARs will be fixed with the first method, and the 9 516 others with the latter.
 Consequently, we have to make sure that all 9 516 LARs that *would be* fixed with the second method actually have a first owner recorded in *accounthistory*.
-Here we go 👇

-### 5. Find missing owners
+### **5. Finding owners that have owner changes recorded**
-Let's ignore the issues stated [above](#4.-Join-LARs-&-Account-History) for a moment and do as if we could find all the missing owners.
 Let's move on to `lar_owners.sql` and execute its multiple queries.

 You will find this particular query interesting 👇
 ```sql